OpenEvalProject/evals/manuscripts/elife-44489/v2/manuscript.md

 MIND-GFP/Ndc80 co-complex was prepared by combining two nickel-purified complexes (MIND-GFP and Ndc80) and then performing size-exclusion chromatography.
 In this case, the MIND complex carried a C-terminal His6 tag on Dsn1 and a C-terminal GFP tag on Mtw1.
 Expression, lysis, and immuno-purification were performed as described above, using buffer H for Ndc80 and buffer N for MIND.
 Then the nickel-purified complexes were mixed in a 2.5:1 molar ratio (MIND:Ndc80), incubated for 15 min at room temperature, and purified with a Sepharose 400 size exclusion column using buffer S (50 mM NaPO4, 100 mM NaCl, pH 7.0) (GE Healthcare; Chicago, IL).

-## Protein labeling for FRET studies
+### Protein labeling for FRET studies

 For bulk FRET measurements, the two heterodimeric subcomplexes of the Ndc80 complex were expressed separately, using the methods described above, from dicistronic vectors that were mutated to remove all eight native cysteines and to add the new cysteines required for site-directed labeling with thiol-reactive dyes.
 After the ‘cysteine-light’ His6-Spc24/Spc25 subcomplex was bound to nickel resin and washed, it was incubated overnight with ~30 mM Cy3 maleimide (GE Healthcare; Chicago, IL).
 The resin was then washed again, to remove free Cy3, and added to cleared lysate from cells expressing the (cysteine-light) Ndc80/Nuf2 subcomplex, to allow formation of the full heterotetrameric Ndc80 complex.
 The resin was then washed and incubated overnight with ~30 mM Cy5 maleimide (GE Healthcare; Chicago, IL).
 Proteins were eluted with 400 mM imidazole in buffer H and then purified by size exclusion chromatography (using the Superdex 200 column, as described above).
 Labeling efficiency was estimated to be 1:1 Cy3:Spc45/Spc25 dimer and 0.8:1 Cy5:Ndc80/Nuf2 dimer by calculating protein concentration (using a NanoDrop and BCA assay) and calculating dye molecule concentration (using a NanoDrop).

 For single molecule FRET assays, the two cysteine-light heterodimeric subcomplexes were co-expressed together, according to the methods described earlier.
 After the full heterotetrameric Ndc80 complex was bound to the nickel resin and washed, it was incubated overnight with an equimolar combination of ~15 mM Cy3 maleimide and ~15 mM Alexa Fluor 647 maleimide (Thermo Fisher; Waltham, MA).
 The complex was eluted with 400 mM imidazole in buffer H and then purified by size exclusion chromatography (Superdex 200).
 Labeling with both dyes simultaneously during purification decreased the duration of the protocol relative to the bulk FRET protocol (where dyes were added sequentially), thereby avoiding degradation of the N-terminal Ndc80 tail (Figure 3—figure supplement 1A and B).
 Our labeling protocol was adapted from Joo and Ha (2012).

-## Bulk FRET measurement
+### Bulk FRET measurement

 Dye-labeled oligonucleotides were purchased (from IDT; Coralville, IA) with the sequences 5’-GCTATGACCATGATATAC-Cy5-3’ and 5’-Cy3-AGCGCGCAATTAACCC-3’ (Tsuji et al., 2001).
 To create a positive control, the dye-labeled oligos were annealed in buffer T (10 mM TRIS buffer pH 7.5, 50 mM NaCl) onto a complementary unlabeled target strand, 5’-GGGTTAATTGCGCGCTTGGCGTAATCATGGTCATAGC-3’, by mixing 10 uM of the target strand with 5 uM each of the single-stranded, labeled oligonucleotides, heating at 95˚C for 2 min, and then allowing the mixture to cool to room temperature for 1 hr.
 For the negative control, the two labeled oligos were mixed together without the target strand.
 To determine bulk FRET levels, oligo controls or end-labeled Ndc80 complexes were diluted to 0.25 uM in buffer H and fluorescence emission spectra were measured from 560 to 730 nm in a spectrofluorometer (Spex Fluorolog-3, Horiba Jobin Yvon; Edison, NJ), under 550 nm excitation and using a 2 nm bandwidth.
+Relative FRET efficiency, EFRET, was calculated using the equation,

+$$
+E_{FRET}=\frac{I_{A}}{I_{A}+I_{D}}
+$$

-Relative FRET efficiency, EFRET, was calculated using the equation,EFRET=IAIA+IDwhere ID and IA represent the background-subtracted intensities of donor (Cy3) and acceptor (Cy5) dyes, measured at their peak emission wavelengths (565 and 670 nm, respectively).
+where ID and IA represent the background-subtracted intensities of donor (Cy3) and acceptor (Cy5) dyes, measured at their peak emission wavelengths (565 and 670 nm, respectively).

-## Preparation of oligo controls and flow channel setup for single molecule FRET
+### Preparation of oligo controls and flow channel setup for single molecule FRET

 For tethering onto streptavidin-coated coverslip surfaces, a biotinylated oligonucleotide target strand was purchased with the sequence, 5’-Biotin-GGGTTAATTGCGCGCTTGGCAAAAGTATCATGGTCATAGC-3’.
 The positive control was created in this case with two additional dye-labeled oligos, purchased with the sequences 5’-GCTATGACCATGATATAC-AF647-3’ and 5’-Cy3-AGCGCGCAATTAACCC-3’.
 When both of these are annealed to the target strand, the donor and acceptor dyes (Cy3 and Alexa Fluor 647, respectively) are held in very close proximity (<10 nm).
 For the negative control, the same two oligos were ordered but with the dyes moved to opposite ends, 5’-AF647-GCTATGACCATGATATAC-3’ and 5’-AGCGCGCAATTAACCC-Cy3-3’.
 When both of these are annealed to the target strand, the two dyes are held far apart (>10 nm).
 Annealing was performed in buffer T using the same method described above for bulk FRET.
 Alexa Fluor 647 was used as the acceptor dye for all single molecule FRET measurements (i.e. on oligonucleotide controls as well as on the Ndc80 complexes) because of its greater photostability compared to Cy5.